 Fractional interest real estate is a passive investment.
 Rather than requiring the investor to actively participate in property management and operations, the Sponsor is responsible for identifying and structuring pre-packaged investment opportunities, then overseeing the daily operations and achieving the targeted investment returns.
 See article: The Importance of a Credible Property Investment Sponsor

-Experienced executives at NAS Investment Solutions (NASIS) apply a disciplined approach to identifying and evaluating prospective commercial real estate acquisitions that are most likely to result in a long-term quality investment opportunity for our valued clients.
+Experienced executives at NCAM apply a disciplined approach to identifying and evaluating prospective commercial real estate acquisitions that are most likely to result in a long-term quality investment opportunity for our valued clients.

 The company’s aim is to optimize operating performance and realize appreciation over time, while generating consistent, distributable cash flow for real estate investors.

-Other desired property classes for NASIS acquisitions are medical, office, light industrial and distribution/warehousing assets that feature a single credit tenant with long term lease commitments.
+Other desired property classes for NCAM acquisitions are medical, office, light industrial and distribution/warehousing assets that feature a single credit tenant with long term lease commitments.

-The NASIS team values long term, loyal relationships with brokers and other professionals, and conducts business with a fast moving, no-nonsense approach to commercial real estate acquisitions.
+The NCAM team values long term, loyal relationships with brokers and other professionals, and conducts business with a fast moving, no-nonsense approach to commercial real estate acquisitions.